DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-join-based-federated-data-source.md

 ---
-title: Bind a Report to a Federated Data Source
+title: Bind a Report to a Join-Based Federated Data Source
 owner: Anna Gubareva
 ---
-# Bind a Report to a Federated Data Source
+# Bind a Report to a Join-Based Federated Data Source

 This topic describes how to create a federated data source that joins data from multiple data sources into a single query.